Central heating: Overview

 Central heating differs from space heating in that the heat generation occurs in one place, such as a furnace room or basement in a house or a mechanical room in a large building (though not necessarily at the geometrically "central" point).
 The heat is distributed throughout the building, typically by forced-air through ductwork, by water circulating through pipes, or by steam fed through pipes.
 The most common method of heat generation involves the combustion of fossil fuel in a furnace or boiler.

 In much of the temperate climate zone, most detached housing has had central heating installed since before the Second World War.
-Where coal was readily available (i.e. the anthracite coal region in northeast Pennsylvania) coal-fired steam or hot water systems were common.
+Where coal was readily available (e.g. the anthracite coal region in northeast Pennsylvania in the United States) coal-fired steam or hot water systems were common.
 Later in the 20th century, these were updated to burn fuel oil or gas, eliminating the need for a large coal storage bin near the boiler and the need to remove and discard coal ashes.

 A cheaper alternative to hot water or steam heat is forced hot air.
 A furnace burns fuel oil or gas, which heats air in a heat exchanger, and blower fans circulate the warmed air through a network of ducts to the rooms in the building.
 This system is cheaper because the air moves through a series of ducts instead of pipes, and does not require a pipe fitter to install.
 The space between floor joists can be boxed in and used as some of the ductwork, further lowering costs.

 Electrical heating systems occur less commonly and are practical only with low-cost electricity or when ground source heat pumps are used.
 Considering the combined system of thermal power station and electric resistance heating, the overall efficiency will be less than for direct use of fossil fuel for space heating.

 Some other buildings utilize central solar heating, in which case the distribution system normally uses water circulation.

 Alternatives to such systems are gas heaters and district heating.
 District heating uses the waste heat from an industrial process or electrical generating plant to provide heat for neighboring buildings.
 Similar to cogeneration, this requires underground piping to circulate hot water or steam.